-The School guarantees to adhere to privacy policies and the Data Protection Act (GPRD).
+The School guarantees to adhere to privacy policies and the Data Protection Act (DRA) and the General Data Protection Regulation (GDPR).

 The School will put its best efforts to guarantee the continuous and performing functionality of the services, but it can't be held responsible for eventual damages suffered by students for malfunctioning.